Pablo Reyes Preview, Player Props: Red Sox vs. Astros

-On Tuesday, Pablo Reyes (.297 batting average in his past 10 games, with two doubles, a home run, two walks and three RBI) and the Boston Red Sox face the Houston Astros, whose starting pitcher will be Justin Verlander.
-First pitch is at 8:10 PM ET.
+After going 0-for-4 in his last game, Pablo Reyes and the Boston Red Sox face the Houston Astros (who will hand the ball to Jose Urquidy) at 8:10 PM ET on Wednesday.

-In his previous game he had a hitless performance (0-for-4) against the Astros.
+In his previous game he had a hitless showing (0-for-4) against the Astros.

 Pablo Reyes Game Info & Props vs. the Astros